EndPointCorp/end-point-blog/2021/01/29/intro-to-typescript.html.md

 Generally speaking, type assertions are a red flag.
 There's usually a better, more strongly-type way to write the code that avoids their usage.
-But sometimes they are convenient, particularly when interfaceing with un-typed JavaScript APIs.
-Of course it would be better to declare types for those APIs but this is beyond the scope of some projects.
+But sometimes they are convenient, particularly when interfacing with un-typed JavaScript APIs.
+Of course it would be better to declare types for those APIs, but this is beyond the scope of some projects.

-Type assertions use the `as` keyword
+Type assertions use the `as` keyword:

 ```typescript
 let someBool: boolean;